PinkDiamond1/xm-labs-control-m-9/README.md

 You need to run the `emapi-configure.sh` utility to make sure it configures the `communications.xml` file.

+_**NOTE 2:** Please ensure that at a minimum the `EMAPI_DIR` environment variable is visible and set correctly before starting the xMatters Integration Agent.
+This is critical so that the EMAPI Libraries are able to find the installed EMAPI configuration.
+In general, your Control-M Environment Variables should be set and visible, including `EM_HOME`, `CONTROLM`, etc._

-_**NOTE:** To uninstall Control-M/EM, delete the Control-M/EM API directory according to your version.
+_**NOTE 3:** To uninstall Control-M/EM, delete the Control-M/EM API directory according to your version.
 For example, for version 9.0.18 delete the emapi-918 directory.
 Do not copy the Control-M/EM API version 9.0.18 files directly over the previous installation This may cause unpredictable behavior._

 ### 3.2 Configure xMatters Integration Agent